-(CNN) -- Here's a look at what you need to know about the March 2004 bombings on commuter trains in Spain, which killed 191 people and injured more than 1,800.
+Here’s a look at the March 2004 bombings of commuter trains in Spain, which killed 193 people and injured more than 1,800.
 The bombings are the deadliest terrorist attack in Spain’s history.

-Facts: Ten bombs in backpacks and other small bags, such as gym bags, exploded.
+On March 11, 2004, 10 bombs in backpacks and other small bags exploded on four commuter trains.
 One bomb did not explode and was defused.
-The police did controlled explosions on three other bombs.
+The police did controlled explosions of three other bombs.

 ETA, a Basque group labeled a terrorist organization by the United States and the European Union, and al Qaeda were the original suspects cited by the Spanish government.